Referenceless characterisation of complex media using physics-informed neural networks: Results and Discussions

 The TM fidelity as a function of the number of measurements ($\alpha$) is plotted in Fig.~\ref{fig:noise} for different levels of noise.
 In these simulations, we choose $n_{\text{in}}= n_{\text{out}} = 800$, which implies that $\alpha \approx 2 n_\phi$ for the PS technique.
 In the noiseless case (SNR = inf), the PS technique converges to perfect fidelity at $\alpha \approx 6$, while the MPNN technique requires $\alpha \approx 10$ to do the same.
 Note that in this case, the PS technique is able to reach perfect fidelity regardless of the dark spot problem, as even the smallest interference signal provides complete information with no noise present.
 As the SNR decreases, the maximum fidelity achievable via the PS technique drops rapidly and is unable to reach perfect fidelity regardless of the number of measurements used.
-For example, even with a small amount of noise (SNR=10), the PS technique can only recover a TM with fidelity less than 60\%.
-In contrast, the MPNN technique is able to achieve very high fidelity in the presence of noise through slight increases in the number of measurements.
-Markedly, we are able to recover a near-perfect TM even when the SNR is as low as 1.25 by increasing $\alpha$ to 16.
+For example, even with a small amount of noise (SNR=\AddS{20}), the PS technique can only recover a TM with fidelity less than 60\%.
+In contrast, the MPNN technique is able to achieve very high fidelity in the presence of noise.
+As can be seen in Fig.~\ref{fig:noise}b, we are able to recover a high-quality TM ($\mathcal{F}=80.87\%$) even when the SNR is as low as \AddS{0.8}, with fidelity gradually increasing with the number of measurements per mode ($\alpha$).
 This highlights the significantly improved noise-robustness of the MPNN technique in comparison to the PS technique.

+\AddS{ Despite using the most noise-resilient algorithm to reconstruct the TM using PS data~\cite{chen2022phase}, the MPNN method significantly outperforms the PS technique.
+This is because the MPNN method uses a large part of the dataset together to minimize the defined loss function in Eq.~\ref{eqn:loss}.
+The addition of noise to the data merely adds local minima to the loss function across the optimization space, leaving the global minimum largely untouched.
+In contrast, PS relies on processing each data point individually over the $n_{\phi}$ phase-steps as a sinusoid, where the addition of noise can severely impact the visibility and phase reconstruction.}

+\AddS{These results may give the impression that PS is an unreliable technique, however, this is untrue because here we have pushed the technique to its very limits.
+The SNR range where we perform our simulations is far below previously tested ranges with PS~\cite{ChenYujun2020, Jang2016a}, demonstrating a much superior noise resilience of MPNN.
+Moreover, fidelity is a very unforgiving metric as it requires both the relative phases and amplitudes of both rows and columns of the TM to be well reconstructed for it to be high.
+A poor quality TM recovered using PS with an SNR=5 and fidelity of 17\%, can still control light with first and second planes with about 17\% and 13\% focusing efficiencies respectively.
+Nonetheless, such a metric is critical in high-precision applications such as programmable quantum gates~\cite{goel_inverse-design_2022}, where slight errors in knowledge of the TM can drastically affect the performance of the entire experiment. }